Association des Diététistes de soins Primaires

 Peer support through PCDA's listserv.

 Recognition of dietitians working in primary care.

 Discounted rate for annual PCDA conference.

-Develop regional strategies to improve patient care and access to primary care dietitians.
+Development of regional strategies to improve patient care and access to primary care dietitians.

 CHECK OUT THE LATEST